mongodb/leafygreen-ui/packages/RadioGroup/README.md

 ### onChange
 #### Type: `function`
 #### Default: `() => {}`
 The event handler function for the 'onchange' event.
-Receives the associated event object as the first argument.
+Receives the associated event object as the first argument and the event target's value (string) as the second.
+* Signature `function(event: object, value: string`
+    * Event: The event source of the callback
+    * Value: The value of the selected radio

 ### children
 #### Type: `node`
 #### Default: `null`
 Can be any node; however, any `<Radio />` components, will be treated as belonging to the `<RadioGroup />` compound component, and will recieve internal state from `<RadioGroup />`

+#### Any other properties will be spread on the root element.

 # Radio